-AT&T TV is currently the only live TV streaming service that has YES Network.
+DIRECTV STREAM is currently the only live TV streaming service that has YES Network.
 Subscribers can use an Amazon Fire TV Stick, Roku, Apple TV and Google Chromecast with Google TV to watch.

 Stream Brooklyn Nets, New York Yankees games live on Roku, Fire TV Stick

 YES Network used to be pretty common among live TV streaming services.

 Now, DIRECTV STREAM is the only option for watching New York Yankees or Brooklyn Nets games without a cable or satellite provider.

 The Choice plan, which carries 90+ channels, is $84.99 per month.
 YES Network is available throughout New York, New Jersey, Connecticut and parts of Pennsylvania.

 DIRECTV STREAM still has one advantage over paying for DIRECTV, Cox or Spectrum.

 When you sign up, you can subscribe month to month and cancel whenever you want.

 So if you’re looking to cut the cord, but still watch NBA or MLB games, you should consider whether its pros outweigh its cons.

 Subscribers get three months of HBO Max free before the $14.99-per-month rate kicks in.